 Do you really need a master's degree to teach?
 Well, most states and school districts will not require new teachers to already hold a master's degree.
 However, they tend to heavily encourage this level of education by offering raises and promotions to educators who have successfully completed post-graduate programs.
 And while some places don't require a master's degree for new teachers, they will ask teachers to complete one once they begin their careers.

 Graduate students may also select certain areas of concentration, such as special education, elementary education, or subject areas for higher grades.
-Generally, these degrees blend classes with actual classroom experience to provide a very broad depth of experience and knowledge for students.
-As in the case of the Master of Arts in Teaching at University of the Cumberlands in Kentucky, completion of the class may also fulfill certification requirements for state licensing boards.
+Generally, these programs blend coursework with actual classroom experience — including student teaching — to provide broad depth of knowledge and practical readiness.
+Completion of the program may also fulfill certification requirements for state licensing boards, and in many cases satisfies reciprocity agreements across multiple states.

 Why Consider a Master's in Teaching or Education?